Kashuab/mobx-depot/README.md

 my vision for the library is clear before I start accepting PRs.
 Though I'm totally up to review some PRs for bug fixes!

 **We only support React and TypeScript at this time.**

-## Why?

-My inspiration derives from [`mst-gql`](https://github.com/mobxjs/mst-gql).
-However, I've found many drawbacks:

-- Local instantiation is difficult
-  - Consider `User.create`, `user.set('email', ...)`, `user.save` in a `CreateUser` component
-- Partially loaded data is annoying to handle
-  - Having to do `someModel.hasLoaded('someField')` is cumbersome and uses no type predicates
-- Not a fan of `mobx-state-tree`, classes are more intuitive to me
-- Hasn't been updated in 7 months
-  - Too lazy to worry about maintaining a fork, so I'm just going to build an entirely new library.
-Makes sense, right?

 # Getting started